biobakery/ppanini/doc/LandingPage.md

 ------------------------------------------------------------------------------------------------------------------------------
 # Communities from Human Microbiome Project (HMP) for demo
-An abundance table for genes from stool sample with a UCLUST file containing centroids are provided for demo.
-Also an abundance table for genes from Anterior nares bodysite samples with a gene catalog file containing are provides.
+An abundance table for genes from [stool](stool_gene_centroids_table.txt) sample with a [UCLUST](https://www.dropbox.com/s/b8ufu3ryiyuo3ax/stool_gene_clusters.uc?dl=0) file containing centroids are provided for demo.
+Also an abundance table for genes from [anterior nares](https://www.dropbox.com/s/lnpef7hixuimm62/AN_gene_table.txt?dl=0)  bodysite samples with a [gene catalog](https://www.dropbox.com/s/2mohfte3lkplqsy/AN_centroids_for_clustering.fasta?dl=0) file containing are provides.